Jal, New Mexico

 Jal (/dʒæl/) is a small city located in Lea County, New Mexico, United States.
 It is New Mexico's south-easternmost city, and shares a border with Texas to the east and south.
-The population was 2,047 at the 2010 census.
+The population was estimated to be 2,069 in 2023.
 Jal is historically important in the natural gas industry, from the early 1900s to the present day.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.8 sqmi, all land.